- Josh Trank

 It takes a careful use of technique and plotting to balance the number of genre formulas present in Chronicle, but it takes considerable talent to convert them into such an uncommonly entertaining and satisfying experience.
 Directed by first-time helmer Josh Trank and written by Max Landis (son of John Landis), the film tells a superhero origin story and imbues plenty of high school teen drama along the way, but uses a “found footage” approach to the proceedings.
 In a time when each of these modes on their own has been overexposed, here’s a film that combines them in ways both exciting and, at times, even elegant.
 Indeed, this may be the only entry in the “found footage” subgenre that finds unique ways to employ flowing camerawork and a conclusion that doesn’t end with everyone dead.

 Most satisfyingly, Trank and Landis find a natural ending for their story.
-Where “found footage” titles like The Blair Witch Project or Paranormal Activity typically end with the camera abruptly shutting down, we’re privy to a natural ending in Chronicle.
-For a longtime enemy of the subgenre because they never come to a dramatic close, the filmmaker’s demand for a fleshed-out conclusion comes as a relief for this critic.
-But not every aspect of the production is polished.
+Where “found footage” titles like The Blair Witch Project or Paranormal Activity typically end with the camera abruptly shutting down, we’re privy to a real ending in Chronicle.
+I’ve long been frustrated with this subgenre because its entries never come to a satisfying close.
+But here, the filmmakers’ demand for a fleshed-out conclusion comes as a relief, even if not every other aspect of the production is polished.
 There’s some iffy CGI used to render flying-through-the-sky scenes and elevated objects.
 Likewise, many of the teen relationships feel underdeveloped, such as the one between Matt and a video-blogger heartthrob that goes nowhere.
 But these are minor concerns since the story has done such a fine job of involving us.
 Although it doesn’t implement any new tactics within its superhero or teen storylines, Chronicle should be the shining example for any filmmaker or studio wanting to make a “found footage” movie that’s more than just a gimmick.